 Interns are with us for one academic semester, and work 10 hours per week.
 Required hours are Wednesdays from 11-2, and one evening a week until 7PM.
 They receive one hour of individual supervision per week.

 The Center has one, full-time post-doctoral fellow.
 The fellow conducts crisis intervention intakes, short-term psychotherapy, and outreach to the College community.
-She also cultivates an area of expertise under the mentorship of a Center staff member.
+She/he also cultivates an area of expertise under the mentorship of a Center staff member.

 Required hours are 11-2 on Wednesdays, and one evening per week until 10PM.
 The fellow works 35 hours per week, and receives three hours of individual supervision per week.

 Social work interns and psychology externs participate in a seminar series, in which they receive training in the following areas: diagnosis, high-risk symptoms, eating disorders, psychopharmacology, multiculturalism and biofeedback.
 Trainees also regularly present and offer feedback on cases in this seminar.

 All trainees also participate in staff meetings, in which they learn the administrative workings of the Center, contribute to the monitoring of high-risk clients, and do a formal case presentation.
 Staff members and outside clinicians also give presentations on various topics for on-going trainee and staff development.